juji-io/dtlvnative/README.md

 packaging the compiled static or shared C libraries and header files in JAR files.

+The `*-shared` packages are dynamic shared libraries that are used in embedded library version of Datalevin, where others are static libraries that used in GraalVM native image version of Datalevin.

 ## License

 Copyright © 2021-2023 Juji, Inc.